 Every tarp we included in our guide has a fair amount of value in it, even if it isn’t a lot.
 We believe in quality with prices to match.

 There are a few other factors we haven’t covered that you should consider when choosing the tarp of your choice.
-Know that there is a difference between waterproof and water resistant; waterproof means that water will not get inside the tarp.
+Know that there is a difference between waterproof and water-resistant; waterproof means that water will not get inside the tarp.
 Water resistant means that the water will bounce off the tarp, but there is no guarantee it won’t get inside.
 A polyethylene tarp is the best to look at when you are concerned about water.
 Poly is naturally waterproof, so you can’t go wrong with this choice.

 When it comes to the material on the tarp, check the weave count for added durability and make sure it withstands all weather conditions.
 Of course, in some cases, you will be using your tarp indoors or other places that the weather and water won’t matter.
 You also need to consider mold and mildew resistant material especially when you will be using your tarp during warm weather when the dew appears during the night.

 Keep in mind there are many reasons you could use a tarp.
 Not only are they perfect for covering up your outdoor furniture and grills, but you can use them as a groundcover on the beach or in the grass.
 If your roof leaks through to your living room, you might need to use it as a temporary ceiling.
 You can use them on floors, driveways, or in the garage.
-The uses are endless and that’s why you need to be knowledgeable in your choice.
+The uses are endless and that’s why you need to be knowledgeable of your choice.
 If you choose one that is multi-purpose, durable, and affordable, you should have a tarp that will survive all the battles you will put it through.

-Q: What are tarps made of?
+q: What are tarps made of?

-Q: Why do some tarps have a different color on each side?
+q: Why do some tarps have a different color on each side?

 Each side of the tarp serves a different purpose.
 One side is usually a shiny silver or white while the other side is a dull darker color.
 The shiny side is to keep out all or some of the sun, depending on the color.
 The other side will stay cooler when the shiny side faces the sun.
 The dull side is for utility use and that side would be the one you would use for covering firewood, tools, and equipment.
 The utility side is also the one that catches all the yard and construction debris.
 If you wanted to use the tarp for ground covering, the shiny side would face down.
 A tarp with a white shiny side can easily transform into a slip and slide for the kids to play on in the summer.

-Q: What are tarps used for?
+q: What are tarps used for?

 The uses are endless when it comes to tarps.
 They serve the purpose of shelter in an emergency situation and at campsites.
 They are often used for a cover on the back of a truck for safely hauling debris.
 Some people use them as patio furniture covers for daily use, while others use them to cover the furniture completely for the winter.
 You will often find a tarp on the ground at a construction site used to hold debris or paint, and a landscaper might use it under a pile of mulch to keep the driveway clean.
 A tarp could be placed under a baby’s highchair to catch all the food, and some people use them in and around animal kennels.
-There is no right or wrong reason to use a tarp, just be sure you are using the right tarp for the appropriate task.
+There is no right or wrong reason to use a tarp, just be sure you are using the appropriate tarp for the task at hand.